muraiki/byzscribe/README.md

 ![ScreenShot](https://raw.github.com/muraiki/byzscribe/master/byzchant2.png)

 Byzscribe is a program for scribing Byzantine chant, written in the [Racket](http://racket-lang.org) language.
 The intent of this project is to produce a program that can receive purely textual input (as a free and open format) and generate a graphical file with the appropriate neumes.
 This project is not intended to create a GUI for editing byzantine chant -- that will come after Byzscribe has been developed more, and will tie into this project.
+And yes, I am aware that there is an error in the orthography in the screenshot. :)

 ## The state of chant notation